pH7Software/pH7-Social-Dating-CMS/docs/UPGRADING.md

 with your password and its current code.
 Never share this key: it can generate your sign-in codes.
 No existing authenticator enrolment changes.

-## Unreleased GeoIP maintenance

-Changes after 19.2.0 replace the bundled 3 December 2019 GeoLite2 database with
+19.3.0 replaces the bundled 3 December 2019 GeoLite2 database with MaxMind's
-MaxMind's last Creative Commons build (24 December 2019) and its original notices.
-These changes are not in the published 19.2.0 package.
+last Creative Commons build (24 December 2019) and its original notices.
 The data is still historical; this is not a current-location-data update.
-No database migration is needed.
 Preserve any newer GeoLite2 database you maintain yourself.

 In a Git checkout, `install geoip db` in `_tools/pH7.sh` verifies or restores the pinned build without MaxMind credentials.
 Custom imports require PHP and